maroontress/StyleChecker/doc/rules/UnusedUsing.md

 ## Description

-This rule reports diagnostic infomation of CS8019 (unnecessary using directive) as a warning.
+This rule reports diagnostic information of CS8019 (unnecessary using directive) as a warning.

 ## Code fix

-The code fix is not provided by StyleChecker, but provided by Visual Stutdio IDE.
+The code fix is not provided by StyleChecker, but provided by Visual Studio IDE.

 ## Example